 In January 2016, the FASB issued a new standard to amend certain aspects of recognition, measurement, presentation, and disclosure of financial instruments.
 Most prominent among the amendments is the requirement for changes in the fair value of our equity investments, with certain exceptions, to be recognized through net income rather than accumulated other comprehensive income (loss).
 ASU 2016-01 is effective for annual reporting periods, and interim periods within those years beginning after December 15, 2017.
-Early adoption by public entities is permitted only for certain provisions.
-The Company is currently in the process of evaluating the impact of the adoption of this standard on its consolidated financial statements.
+This new guidance doesn't have a material impact on the Company's Consolidated Financial Statements.